fbpx

 Staff Picks – Top 100 Albums of 2024

 On New Year’s Eve, we’re counting down the Top 100 Albums of 2024 as picked by WNRN listeners.
-Expand each section below to see WNRN staff picks, and select your own Top 10 Albums of 2024 right now to automatically be entered to win a $500 Gift Card from Plan 9 Music!
+Expand each section below to see WNRN staff picks, and one lucky person who voted for their own Top 10 Albums will win a $500 Gift Card from Plan 9 Music!

 1. Michael Kiwanuka – Small Changes